samiramunir/Simple-Sentiment-Analysis-using-NLTK/README.md

 Divdided the data into train test split.
 Use 7 different classification models to train on the data.
 Namely:

-Classifiers for an ensemble model:
+Classifiers for an ensemble model from NLTK-ScikitLearn library:
 Naive Bayes (NB)
 Multinomial NB
 Bernoulli NB